A novel multiscale modelling for the hemodynamics in retinal microcirculation with an analytic solution for the capillary-tissue coupled system: Numerical methods

 \subsubsection{Multiscale coupling condition}

 We denote the vectors of pressure and flow rate of source points at $t=t_{n+1}$ as

-respectively, where $p^{n+1}_{cap}({\bm x}_i)$ and $q^{n+1}({\bm x}_i)$ are the pressure and the flow rate at ${\bm x}={\bm x}_i$ respectively, and $N_{cap}$ is the number of upstream vessels connected to arteriolar and venular trees.
-We assume the Poiseuille flow in arterioles and venules, thus $q^{n+1}({\bm x}_i)$ is also the flow rate in arteriolar or venular trees, which is connected to capillaries at ${\bm x}={\bm x}_i$.
-We introduce the matrix ${\bm R}$, which is composed of the equivalent resistances of arteriolar and venular trees, given by
+respectively, where $p^{n+1}_{cap}({\bm x}_i)$ and $q^{n+1}({\bm x}_i)$ are the pressure and the flow rate at ${\bm x}={\bm x}_i$ respectively, and $N_{cap}$ is the number of superficial vessels connected to structured trees.
+We assume Poiseuille flow in structured trees, thus $q^{n+1}({\bm x}_i)$ is also the flow rate in arteriolar or venular trees in superficial layer, which is connected to capillaries at ${\bm x}={\bm x}_i$.
+We introduce the matrix ${\bm R}$, which is composed of the equivalent resistances of structured trees, given by